-Michael Robinson holding a tamboura, one of myriad instrumental timbres voicing his music.
+Michael Robinson holding an Indian tamboura, one of myriad instrumental colors voicing his music.

 "There's something very special and very historically different that takes place when you have one computer and one person."- Steve Jobs

 Priceless Musical Gems details Meruvina software and hardware